LoisuDev/ankobot-english/README.md

 ```
 Which means "Anko is online" in French.

-If you have any issues, please come in my Discord Server, Loisu Tea Time: https://dsc.gg/loisu
+If you have any issues, please contact me on Discord (Loisu#4816).
+Please be concise when DMing me.

 ### Enjoy!